bbauska/W3Cx-2of5/README.md

 -   Don't rely on proprietary extensions

--   Don't use experimental features in production *or* commit to keeping up-to-date.
+-   Don't use experimental features in production <i>or</i> commit to keeping up-to-date.

 -   Provide fallbacks / use @supports.